farwaali08/pyber-analysis/README.md

 ### TOTAL FARES

 Nearly 63% of all fares, or revenue, for this period was collected in Urban areas.
 This is likely to due to the higher number of rides overall.
 Interestingly, Surburban drivers and rides represented 16.5% and 26.3% of their respective data populations, and 30.5% of total fares.
-This can speak to the cost of
+This is likely to due to the higher costs of rides in low

 ![alt_text](https://github.com/farwaali08/pyber-analysis/blob/abde4f6cb9f45de6641f819cef3e723b11d49459/total_fares.png)